icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [Maptionnaire](https://www.maptionnaire.com) - Provides map-based tools for designing questionnaires, collecting survey data, and conveying information.

 ### Urban Design Tools and Platforms
 Software, tools, and platforms to assist with urban design and similar creative applications in built environments.
+This includes 3D modeling tools, rendering, and different XR applications.

 - [CityEngine](https://www.esri.com/en-us/arcgis/products/arcgis-cityengine/overview) - CityEngine is advanced 3D modeling software for creating huge, interactive and immersive urban environments in less time than traditional modeling techniques.
 The cities you create using CityEngine can be based on real-world GIS data and the procedural rules that can help quickly create [streets](https://github.com/d-wasserman/Complete_Street_Rule) & [buildings](https://www.arcgis.com/home/group.html?id=01695af30a384c1e823fa4d72497309d#overview).
 - [SketchUp](https://www.sketchup.com/) - Easy to use interactive 3D modeling software for planning and design applications.
 Supported by a rich asset library for creating neighborhood designs.